 Some of these automated techniques only work in some languages.

 No automatic language detection

-Algolia does not attempt to detect the language of your data nor the language of your end-users as they type in queries.
+Algolia doesn’t attempt to detect the language of your records or your users as they type in queries.

-Therefore, to benefit from our language-specific algorithms, you will need to tell the engine in what language you want your data to be interpreted.
+Therefore, to benefit from language-specific algorithms, you need to tell the engine in what language you want your records to be interpreted.

-- If you do not designate a language, we will consider that you want to support every language.
-The drawback here is that you will create ambiguities by mixing every language’s peculiarities.
-For example, plurals in Italian will be applied to plurals in English, causing problems such as the following: “paste”, the plural of “pasta” in Italian, will also be considered the plural of “pasta” in English, which is not the case, as “paste” in English is a word in its own right (to spread).
+- If you don’t pick a language, the engine assumes you want to cover all supported languages.
+The drawback here is that you create ambiguities by mixing every language’s peculiarities.
+For example, plurals in Italian are applied to plurals in English, causing problems such as the following: “paste”, the plural of “pasta” in Italian, will also be considered the plural of “pasta” in English, which isn’t the case, as “paste” in English is a word in its own right (to spread).